weessk/roblox-offset-dumper/README.md

-# roblox offset dumper 🕵️‍♂️
+# roblox offset dumper

-yo what dis is:
-just a lil dumper 4 roblox offsets cuz im tired of ppl sellin sum shit that takes 5 min to scan 💀
-keeps it simple, keeps it lowkey, spits out headers / txt / json.

-> side note: had this proj sittin for a while, just droppin it public now 🤷‍♂️
+simple dumper for roblox offsets. nothing fancy, just works.

-⚠️ **heads up:** recommended to run on alt / multi acc, roblox be handin out bans sometimes 🚫
+> **heads up:** recommended to run on alt account, roblox hands out bans sometimes

-## 📂 output
+## output

-when u run it u get:
+when you run it you get:
-- `output/offsets.hpp` → c++ header (plug straight in ur cheat)
+- `output/offsets.hpp` → c++ header (plug straight into your cheat)
-- `output/offsets.txt` → readable list, for da homies
+- `output/offsets.txt` → readable list
-- `output/offsets.json` → if u tryna feed it somewhere else
+- `output/offsets.json` → for exporting elsewhere

-## 💎 Proof this shit actually works

-So u don't think im bullshittin, here's what the dumper spits out.
+## proof

 <details>
-<summary>Click here for the loot, lazy ass</summary>
+<summary>click to see the output</summary>

 ```cpp
 // offset dumper